vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 P. I. 26.
 89, Vām.
 34. 18.
 This on the Jumnā); Rām.
 I. 32.
 6 states

-seems to be another Kausiki apart that it was founded by Kušāmba, son
+seems to be another Kausiki apart that it was founded by Kuśāmba, son

 from the two mentioned above. of Kusa, son of Brahma; T.K.P.
 246. Kausiki-tīrtha-(under Narmada) M. The Mbh. mentions it several